Some links in this post may be affiliate links

 Fairy Crassula is considered invasive in Australia and other warm regions.
 The plant bears tiny plantlets on the flower stem which drop and grow into new plants.

 Pitted Crassula can successfully compete with native species in these regions as it can form dense mats which choke out other plants.
+Avoid growing Crassula multicava in the ground as it may be dificult to control.
+The plant is beautiful in a hanging basket.

-Crassula multicava has no need for high humidity or regular repotting as it grows best when pot-bound.
+Crassula Fairy has no need for high humidity or regular repotting as it grows best when pot-bound.
 Pruning is required to keep the plant neat, to discourage pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Fairy Crassula deeply during the growing season while allowing the top half of soil to dry out between waterings to keep the soil moderately moist.
+Water your Fairy Crassula deeply during the growing season while allowing the top half of soil to dry out between waterings to keep the soil moderately moist.

 Cut down on watering in the cold season as growth is reduced and maintain the soil barely moist but do not let it dry out completely.
+Only use water that is at room temperature to avoid shocking the plant as it can cause sudden leaf drop.

 Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil as it can result in rotting and death of the plant.
+Do not wet the foliage while watering as it can lead to fungal diseases.
+You may water from the bottom instead.

 Ensure that there is good air circulation for the Pitted Crassula to prevent fungal disease infestations which are prevalent in damp, poorly aerated conditions.

+Feed your Crassula Fairy with a cactus and succulents fertilizer monthly during the growing season for a lush growth.
+Take care not to overfeed as the plant is a slow grower.
 Withhold feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and eventual death of the plant.

-Repot Fairy Crassula at the beginning of the growing season only when it becomes confined in its current pot.
+Repot Crassula multicava at the beginning of the growing season only when it becomes confined in its current pot.
 Use a pot that is only one size larger than the current one to avoid overpotting.

-Use a clay pot for Pitted Crassula as a clay pot is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Use a clay pot as it is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
+Take a look at these terracotta pots with a saucer on Amazon.

 Pruning Fairy Crassula involves removal of dead or diseased leaves and spent flowers to keep it neat and also discourage pest and disease infestations.
 Snip the leaves at the base with a sterilized knife or pair of scissors to prevent diseases transmission.

-Cut back the plant at the beginning of the growing season if it is too straggly to rejuvenate growth.
+Cutback the plant at the beginning of the growing season if it is too straggly to rejuvenate growth.
 Minimize the number of cuts as much as possible to avoid unnecessary injuries to reduce disease infestations.

 Take Fairy Crassula leaf cuttings complete with the petiole.
 Allow the leaf cutting to dry out (callus) for a few days to prevent rotting.